a1oneil/Painterly/README.md

 />

 #### Thank you for checking out Painterly! :)
-The icons are curtesy of FontAwesome, I just stylized them a bit.
+The icons are courtesy of FontAwesome, I just stylized them a bit.